percona/percona-server-mongodb-operator/source/users.rst

 present to assist in automated testing or simple use in a development environment.

-As you can see, because we use the ``data`` type in the Secrets object, all values for each key/value pair must be encoded in base64.
+As you can see, because we use the ``stringData`` type in the Secrets object, all values for each key/value pair are stated in plain text format for the user convenience.
+If you want to update any field, you'll need to encode the value into base64 format.
 To do this you can simply run ``echo -n "password" | base64`` in your local shell to get valid values.

 .. note:: The operator creates and updates an additional Secrets object named